 - The jail/prison

-- The individual guards or other detention officials that showed deliberate indifference to the inmate’s condition
+- The individual guards or other detention officials who showed deliberate indifference to the inmate’s condition

-- The medical staff that showed deliberate indifference to the inmate’s condition
+- The medical staff showed deliberate indifference to the inmate’s condition

 - The medical group that employed the doctors who showed deliberate indifference to the inmate’s condition